-Through a combination of passed-down wisdom and research amongst recruiters, we actually have a pretty good idea what the ‘average’ employer will respond to in a résumé; these are the features that should be found in every resume or CV, regardless of the little changes you make for specific applications.
+Through a combination of passed-down wisdom and research amongst recruiters, we have a pretty good idea of what the ‘average’ employer will respond to in a résumé; these are the features that should be found in every resume or CV, regardless of the little changes you make for specific applications.

 Perhaps the key insight to bear in mind is that recruiters do not spend much time looking at each resume.
 They may have dozens or even hundreds to sort through for a single position, and they have no emotional investment in you before they get started: you’re just another name.
 So try to keep your document brief and light – less than two pages, with plenty of inviting white space.